kennedysgarage/kennedysgarage/_posts/2016-04-26-wework-is-not-boring-yet.md

 <p>Fortunately for me WeWork is the prefect situation for my ADHD.
 I get to work on a millions things both digital and physical, I get to hire, I get to build a team, I solve real problems, I work with very talented people across all departments, I get to teach others, and I get to improve the life's of others.</p>

 <p>And on top of all of that I still have time for my own personal projects and have a life outside of work.</p>

+<p class="note">I should give credit to my good friend <a href="https://twitter.com/jbensamo">Jonathan Bensamoun</a> as he cracked up when I told him this.
+He said he love that I was so "back and white" about it.</p>